circleci/circleci-docs/jekyll/_cci2/single-box.md

 for specific instructions.

 <ol>
-<li>Find the Amazon Machine Image with at least 8G of RAM in your region from the following list:<br>
+<li>Find the Amazon Machine Image for your region from the following list:<br>

   <script>
   var amiIds = {